 pg_dump -Fc --username=db_username srmdb > srm_backup_name

-You set the username, and password for the embedded vPostgres database when you installed Site Recovery Manager.
-The database name is
+You set the password for the embedded vPostgres database when you installed Site Recovery Manager, the default user name for the database is

 srmdband cannot be changed.